Academic Resource Center

 All students who qualify for the Internship Program are encouraged to make an appointment with the Career Services Office and fill out the appropriate paperwork for approval.

 |Location: Joseph West Jones College Center, Hirons Library & Learning Center

 ||Phone: (302) 225-6247

-Additional information pertaining the Hirons Library and Learning Center, including and its services may be obtained by contacting the Hirons Library & Learning Center in-person or by visiting https://www.gbc.edu/academics/academic-resources/library-technology-services/.
+Additional information pertaining to the Hirons Library and Learning Center, including its services, may be obtained by contacting the Hirons Library & Learning Center in-person or by visiting https://www.gbc.edu/academics/academic-resources/library-technology-services/.